 If you find these steps confusing, Please refer to our detailed guide on Port Forwarding where we break-down each step and explain them easily.
 You can follow these two guides:

 4. Perform a Hard Restart of your Console

 Hard restarting or power-cycling your console can indeed flush bad cache and memory data from your console, which can help eliminate cache-induced errors and issues.

 To perform a power cycling procedure on your Xbox One console, follow the instructions below:

-- Start by ensuring that your console is fully booted and in idle mode (not in hibernation).
+- Ensure that your console is fully booted and in idle mode (not in hibernation).

-- Next, press the Xbox button (on your console) and keep it pressed for about 15 seconds (or until the front LED turns off and you can hear the fans turning off)
+- Press the Xbox button (on your console) and keep it pressed until the front LED turns off and you can hear the fans turning off

-- After you’ve done this, turn your console back on conventionally (by pressing the power button on your console) and wait for the next startup to complete.
+- After you’ve done this, turn your console back on conventionally.

 - Once the next console startup is complete, open Roblox, attempt to join a multiplayer game, and see if the issue is resolved.

 In case you still end up seeing the 103 error code when attempting to access content created by other people, move down to the final fix below.